 Vikings had gotten lost before but not often.

-They have ended up in the Orkneys and even on the shores of Scotland but no Viking had ever ended up in the Hebrides before.
+They have ended up in the Orkney's and even on the Shetland Islands but no Viking had ever ended up in the Hebrides before.
 It bothers me that nobody has ever made mention of this incredible blunder but it was luck in disguise.

 It turned out that there were great wars in the Hebrides and we had just sailed right into the middle of them.
-We knew nothing about any wars and nobody believed us about us being lost.
-So of course the King and his court thought the story was a lie and we were invading Vikings that had been hired by another King as mercenaries to invade his principality.
-So Leif and his whole crew were put straight into prison.
+We knew nothing about any wars but nobody believed us about being lost.
+So of course the King and his court thought the story was a lie and that we were invading Vikings that had been hired by another King as mercenaries to invade his principality.
+So Leif and his whole crew were promptly put straight into prison.

-Then our captors went to Scotland find out more and saw a Viking ship and they told the crew about us and all the Vikings just laughed so they realized that we were actually lost and harmless.
-The crew knew all about us because when a Viking ship gets lost there is like an all points bulletin put out for the missing Vikings and two other ships had been looking for us but in Northern Norway.
+Then our captors went to Scotland to find out who we were.
+When they saw a Viking ship they told the crew about us and the crew just laughed so they realized that we were actually lost and harmless.
+The crew knew all about the lost Viking ship because when a Viking ship gets lost there is like an all points bulletin put out for the missing Vikings.
+As it turned out there were two ships looking for us but in Northern Norway.

 Being sold back to Vikings is about the worse fate possible for a Viking.

-Another thing happened that was just as bad and that was that I got caught away from my men one grabbed me from behind.
-You can't captured if you are a Viking and if you get caught you must have killed several of the enemy and your sword got stuck in one of them so they grabbed you.
-But I didn't know anyone was around and did not even have my sword drawn.
+Another thing happened that was just about as bad and that was that I got caught away from my men while relieving myself when two men grabbed me from behind.
+You can't let yourself get captured if you are a Viking and if you get caught you must have killed several of the enemy and your sword got stuck in one of them so they were able to grabbed you.
+But I didn't know that anyone was around and I did not even have that sword drawn.

-It was going to live in total disgrace for the rest of my life no matter what happened.
+It seemed like I was going to live in total disgrace for the rest of my life no matter what happened.

 Then I was taken to the castle and given this very nice room and I slept very well.

-Very early the next morning the King's daughter slipped into my bed.
+Early the next morning the King's daughter slipped into my bed.
 I don't think I knew who she was at the time though.
 A bit later we talked and I found out she was the kings daughter.
 That was bad enough by itself but she had been a virgin.
-My life was going be short if I got caught.
+My life was going be cut very short if I got caught.
 Then guess what?